IBM/ibm_zosmf/docs/source/modules/zmf_workflow.rst

 workflow_key
-  Generated key to uniquely identify the workflow instance.
+  A string value, generated by z/OSMF to uniquely identify the workflow instance.

   Either *workflow_name* or *workflow_key* is required when *state=started/deleted/check*.

   | **required**: False
   | **type**: str